-Join us for the inaugural Wisconsin High School Business Model Competition and compete for a share of $15,000 in scholarships to be awarded to high school students across the state.
+Join us for the 2021 Wisconsin High School Business Model Competition and compete for a share of $15,000 in scholarships to be awarded to high school students across the state.

-The University of Wisconsin Oshkosh’s Alta Resources Center for Entrepreneurship and Innovation presents the Wisconsin High School Business Model Competition open to junior and senior high school students.
-Students present an idea/solution for a problem that could/has lead to a business.
+The University of Wisconsin Oshkosh’s Alta Resources Center for Entrepreneurship and Innovation presents the Wisconsin High School Business Model Competition open to all sophomore, junior, and senior high school students.
+Students will have an opportunity to present an idea/solution for a problem that could/has lead to a business.
 Finalists selected to compete in the competition will have three minutes to pitch to a panel of judges.
-Students can participate as an individual or with a team of three; either way all you need is an idea to compete.
+Students can participate as an individual or with a team of up to three; either way all you need is an idea to compete.

-Open to all Wisconsin high school juniors and seniors.
+Open to all Wisconsin high school sophomores, juniors, and seniors.
 Solo entrepreneurs and team applicants qualify (max of 3 team members).
 Not limited to specific business categories; all types of ideas are welcome.
 Existing ventures eligible if lifetime revenues and/or investment is less than $10,000.

 1st Place: $8,000 Scholarship to attend UW Oshkosh